0xFFrancesco/Math.mapRange/README.md

 # Math.mapRange

-## A JavaScript enhancer for the Math object for mapping different numeric ranges.
+### A JavaScript enhancer for the Math object for mapping different numeric ranges while preserving value relations.

 #### Description:
-A JavaScript utility to map a numeric range to a new one preserving value relations.
+Here a visual and intuitive explanation (it maps a numeric range to a new one keeping the value relations):

-Here a visual and intuitive explanation:

 ![the visual self-explanatory image](https://raw.githubusercontent.com/Francesco-Rizzi/Math.mapRange/master/assets/image.jpg)